Algebraic models of local period maps and Yukawa algebras: Formality of Yukawa algebras for K3 surfaces

 When $X$ is a compact K\"{a}hler manifold with trivial canonical bundle, we get a consistent simplification of our formulas.
 If $n=\dim X$, let $\Omega\in H^0(X,K_X)$ be a holomorphic volume form.
 The Bogomolov-Tian-Todorov theorem says that the Kodaira-Spencer algebra $KS_X$ is homotopy abelian, where, according to \cite[p.
 357]{GoMil2} (cf. also \cite[Section 7.3]{ManRendiconti}), an explicit homotopy equivalence is given by the pair of quasi-isomorphisms of DG-Lie algebras

 where $I$ is the differential Lie ideal

 More precisely, the Koszul-Tian-Todorov lemma (\cite[Prop.
-2.3]{koszul85}, \cite[Lemma 3.1]{Tian},\cite[Lemma 1.2.4]{Todorov}) tell us that both $L,M$ are DG-Lie algebras and the bracket on $M$ is trivial, while the $\de\debar$-lemma implies that both arrows are quasi-isomorphisms and the differential on $M$ is trivial.
+2.3]{koszul85}, \cite[Lemma 3.1]{Tian}, \cite[Lemma 1.2.4]{Todorov}) tells that both $L,M$ are DG-Lie algebras and the bracket on $M$ is trivial, while the $\de\debar$-lemma implies that both arrows are quasi-isomorphisms and the differential on $M$ is trivial.

 Taking the pull-back of the fibration of $L_{\infty}[1]$-algebras

 via the strict quasi-isomorphism $\alpha$ we get a strict quasi-isomorphism

 in which every Taylor coefficient of degree $>n$ in $L\times\Hom(H_X^{n,\ast},H_X^{0,\ast})[-1]$ vanishes.
 More precisely the nontrivial brackets are $q_1(s^{-1}\xi,sf)=(s^{-1}\debar\xi,0)$,